-Harmony Ridge Recovery Center will provide you with an environment and a staff to help steer you on a successful path to a lifetime of sobriety.
+Harmony Ridge Recovery Center will provide you with an environment and staff to help steer you on a successful path to a lifetime of sobriety.
 Our campus is located on 50 acres in the beautiful state of West Virginia.
 We strive to project an overall sense of healing with a focus on evidence-based addiction treatment.
-Your mental and physical health are important to us, and our facility can provide you what you need to make improvements in both.
+Your mental and physical health are important to us.
+Our facility can provide you with what you need to make improvements in both.

-The goal of dialectical behavior therapy is to help you build coping skills and confidence.
-These skills will ultimately help you handle stressful circumstances by using a different approach.
-Validation is also used to encourage the benefits that occur when you make changes in how you handle stressful situations.
-Validation enables the idea of making changes easier.
+The goal of DBT for substance abuse treatment is to help people build coping skills and confidence.
+These skills will ultimately help people better handle stressful circumstances by using different approaches.

-The typical structure of dialectical behavior therapy includes therapy sessions where you not only work one-on-one with your therapist but also attend group therapy sessions.
+The typical structure of dialectical behavioral therapy includes therapy sessions where you not only work one-on-one with your therapist but also attend group therapy sessions.
 Both of these forms of therapy will help you build confidence.
 These therapy sessions will also provide you with the skills to regulate your emotional state.

-In the individual therapy sessions, discussions focus on the events of the prior week and how situations were handled.
+In the individual DBT therapy sessions, discussions focus on the events of the prior week and how situations were handled.
 The goal is to teach you how to manage your emotional reactions to situations.